razondpro/OpenSkinsApi/README.md

 - **/api/skins/purchase/{purchaseId}**: This route supports the DELETE HTTP method and allows a user to delete a purchased skin.
 The purchase ID is passed as a path parameter in the URL.

-Note that the available `colors` for a skin are limited to the following options:
+Note that the available `Colors` for a skin are limited to the following options:

 - Red
 - Green